GSS-Cogs/ons-faster-economic-indicators/README.md

 # demo-faster-economic-indicators
 This is a demonstration library for ONS' faster economic indicators data; it consists of already published information.

-* `flights/` contains the configuration file and the latest output folder for CSV-W conversion
+* `flights/` contains the configuration file and the latest output folder for CSV-W conversion of the flight indicators
+* `pret/` contains the configuration file and the latest output folder for CSV-W conversion of the pret indicators